 Answer questions and see how you rank against other players.Play Now

-She made guest appearances on such shows as Wagon Train, Hotel and The Love Boat.
-She also had a recurring role on the daytime soap opera Ryan's Hope in the early 1980s.
+though she played a number of television roles.
+She made guest appearances on such shows as Wagon Train, Hotel and The Love Boat, and had a recurring role on the daytime soap opera Ryan's Hope in the early '80s.

-Fontaine has been married and divorced four times: In 1939, she married actor Brian Aherne.
+Fontaine was married and divorced four times throughout her lifetime: In 1939, she married actor Brian Aherne.
 The couple divorced in 1945.
 The following year, she wed producer and actor William Dozier.
-Dozier and Fontaine had one child together, a daughter named Deborah, before splitting up in 1951.
-In 1952, she married Collier Young, a writer, and their union lasted until 1961.
-Her final marriage to journalist Alfred Wright Jr. lasted from 1964 to 1969.
+Dozier and Fontaine had one child together, a daughter named Deborah, before going their separate ways in 1951.
+Following her marriage to Dozier, Fontaine reportedly stated, "I think it's virtually impossible for the right kind of man to be married to a movie star.
+Something happens when he steps off a train and someone says, 'Step right this way, Mr. Fontaine.'
+That hurts.
+Any man with self-respect can't take it, and I wouldn't want to marry the other kind."
+In 1952, Fontaine married Collier Young, a writer, and their union lasted until 1961.
+Her final marriage, to journalist Alfred Wright Jr., lasted from 1964 to 1969.

-In 1978, Fontaine released her autobiography, No Bed of Roses.
-She wrote about her long, troubled relationship with sister Olivia, much to Olivia's dismay.
-Their final straw between the two siblings reportedly came with their mother's death around the same time.
-Fontaine has said that she was not invited to the funeral, and has threatened to talk to the press about being omitted from the service.
-The date of the funeral was changed so that Fontaine and her daughter could attend, but Joan and Olivia have allegedly not spoken since their mother's funeral.
+Fontaine released an autobiography, No Bed of Roses, in 1978.
+In it, she wrote about her long, troubled relationship with sister Olivia, much to Olivia's dismay.
+The final straw between the two siblings had reportedly come with their mother's death a few years earlier, in 1975.
+Fontaine stated that she was initially not invited to the funeral, and that she threatened to talk to the press about being omitted from the service.
+The date of the funeral was eventually changed so that Fontaine and her daughter could attend, but the events leading up to the funeral would mark the last time that Joan and Olivia would speak to each other.

 profile name: Joan Fontaine profile occupation: